The Streaming-DMT of Fading Channels: Abstract

 \section{Abstract}

-We study sequential transmission of a stream of messages over a block-fading multi-input-multi-output (MIMO) channel.
-A new message arrives in each coherence block and the decoder is required to output each message after a delay of $T$ coherence blocks.
-We establish the optimal diversity-multiplexing tradeoff (DMT) and show that it can be achieved using a simple interleaving of messages.
-The converse is based on an {\em{outage amplification}} technique which appears to be new.
-We also discuss another coding scheme based on a sequential tree-code.
-This coding scheme only requires the knowledge of delay at the decoder and yet realizes the optimal DMT.
-We finally discuss some extensions when multiple messages at uniform intervals arrive within each coherence period.
+We consider the sequential transmission of a stream of messages over a block-fading multi-input-multi-output (MIMO) channel.
+A new message arrives at the beginning of each coherence block, and the decoder is required to output each message sequentially, after a delay of $T$ coherence blocks.
+In the special case when $T=1$, the setup reduces to the quasi-static fading channel.
+We establish the optimal diversity-multiplexing tradeoff (DMT) in the high signal-to-noise-ratio (SNR) regime, and show that it equals $T$ times the DMT of the quasi-static channel.
+The converse is based on utilizing the delay constraint to amplify a local outage event associated with a message, globally across all the coherence blocks.
+This approach appears to be new.
+We propose two coding schemes that achieve the optimal DMT.
+The first scheme involves interleaving of messages, such that each message is transmitted across $T$ consecutive coherence blocks.
+This scheme requires the knowledge of the delay constraint at both the encoder and decoder.
+Our second coding scheme involves a sequential tree code and is delay-universal i.e., the knowledge of the decoding delay is not required by the encoder.
+However, in this scheme we require the coherence block-length to increase as $\log\mrm{({SNR})}$, in order to attain the optimal DMT.
+Finally, we discuss the case when multiple messages arrive at uniform intervals {\em within} each coherence period.
+Through a simple example we exhibit the sub-optimality of interleaving, and propose another scheme that achieves the optimal DMT.